zpoint/CPython-Internals/BasicObject/dict/dict.md

 #### delete

-the [lazy deletion](https://en.wikipedia.org/wiki/Lazy_deletion) strategy is used for deletiion in dict object
+the [lazy deletion](https://en.wikipedia.org/wiki/Lazy_deletion) strategy is used for deletion in dict object

 ##### why mark as DKIX_DUMMY